 Welcome and congratulations on your acceptance!
 We hope you find this initial information helpful as you prepare to begin your studies in the College of Computer and Information Science.
-If you have any further questions or concerns after reading this information, please contact the Administrative Office of the College of Computer and Information Science by email (email@example.com) or by telephone (617-373-8493).
+If you have any further questions or concerns after reading this information, please contact the Graduate School at firstname.lastname@example.org or the Assistant Director of Admissions Recruitment and Student Services on the Seattle campus, Gina Takasugi (email@example.com).
 Below you will find information that will aid you as you prepare for your entrance into CCIS.

 International Student Check-In and Visa Clearance

 New international students will need to attend a MANDATORY Check-In session with ISSI.
 This session will be scheduled closer to the start of the semester.
 ISSI will be contacting international students in the days before the session with more details and a list of materials to bring.

 - Notify the Seattle campus of flight plans for your arrival

 - Move into your hostel or apartment